Organizational transformation challenges facing financial services

 Gallup (2015) Risks to banks from rise of digital banking, Oct 30, https://news.gallup.com/businessjournal/186446/risks-banks-rise-digital-banking.aspx

-Although use of contact centres is also on the decline as customers https://news.gallup.com/businessjournal/186446/risks-banks-rise-digital-banking.aspx
+Although use of contact centers is also on the decline as customers https://news.gallup.com/businessjournal/186446/risks-banks-rise-digital-banking.aspx

 Deloitte (2020) 2021 Insurance Outlook, Dec 3, https://www2.deloitte.com/us/en/insights/industry/financial-services/financial-services-industry-outlooks/insurance-industry-outlook.html